sarobinson2011/ethernaut-brownie/README.md

         The goal of this level is simple, gain ownership of the Preservation contract instance.
 In order to beat this level a thorough understanding of delegateCall() is required, specifically delegation to libraries.

+        The vulnerability lies in the setTime() function:

+                function setTime(uint _time) public {
+                        storedTime = _time;
+                }

+        The LibraryContract contract has it's own state, thus we can deploy an attack contract, that contains:

+                - identical state variables (same order) that we want, as per the target
+                - a setTime(uint) function

+        First we call setFirstTime, to set timeZone1Library to address(this), of our Attack16 contract.
+We then make a second call to setFirstTime, which this time runs our malicious setTime() function with msg.sender (Attack16) as the argument.
+Our setTime() function then updates owner = msg.sender

+        It is the setTime(uint) function can them be used to take ownership of the target contract, due to the library contract having it's own state.
+This in combination with the delegatecall() means we can update the public state variables in the target contract.

+             function setTime(uint256 _owner) external {
+                owner = address(uint160(_owner));
+             }

+        Calling owner() on the contract instance, from Ethernaut now returns our player address.

+        Level complete!

+- 17-Recovery
+        -->
+                ToDo

+        ...